markteicher/Tenable-OT-Exposure-Utilities/README.md

 ## 🎯 Design Principles

-- ✅ **Schema-First** – Queries align exactly with Tenable OT documentation
+- ✅ **Schema-First** – Queries align exactly with Tenable OT Exposure documentation
 - 🔒 **Safe by Default** – Read-only GraphQL operations only
 - 🧪 **Validated** – Designed to run in GraphiQL Playground
 - 🧩 **Composable** – Each query stands alone